Meme1079/NoteSkin-Selector/README.md

 ### How do I add the my Custom NoteSkins?
 Got to Wiki tab (Work in Progress)

-### Why does it crashes on a random song?
-i litteraly don't know but am working on it to fix it

 ### Can I use it in my Mod?
 yes give credit or else